Diffractive semi-hard production of a $J/\psi$ or a $\Upsilon$ from single-parton fragmentation plus a jet in hybrid factorization: Hors d' uvre

 Despite the ambiguities in the description of their production mechanisms and in the correct interpretation of experimental data, quarkonium emissions are considered excellent \emph{tools} to investigate properties of strong interactions.
 First studies of quarkonium production in collinear factorization and with NLO accuracy can be found, \emph{e.g.}, in Refs.\tcite{Mangano:1991jk,Kuhn:1992qw,Kramer:1995nb,Petrelli:1997ge,Maltoni:1997pt,Klasen:2004tz,Gong:2008ft,Maltoni:2006yp,Lansberg:2013qka,Lansberg:2017ozx}.
 Refs.\tcite{Lansberg:2016rcx,Lansberg:2020rft} contain NLO analyses on the transverse-momentum spectrum within CEM.
 Investigations on quarkonium polarization in NRQCD were done in Refs.\tcite{Chao:2012iv,Shao:2014fca,Shao:2014yta}.
 Multi-Parton Interactions (MPI) effects in $\JPsi$ production were studied in Refs.\tcite{Kom:2011bd,Lansberg:2014swa}.
 The impact of the nuclear modification of the gluon density on quarkonium was recently assessed\tcite{Lansberg:2016deg,Kusina:2017gkz,Kusina:2020dki}.
 Advances in the automation of NRQCD calculations for quarkonium emissions are reported in Refs.\tcite{Artoisenet:2007qm,Shao:2012iz,Shao:2015vga,Shao:2018adj}.
 Issues in the large-$p_T$ description of $\JPsi$ production at NLO were attributed to an over-subtraction in the factorization the collinear divergences inside collinear Parton Distribution Functions (PDFs)\tcite{Flore:2020jau,Lansberg:2020ejc,ColpaniSerri:2021bla}, and a possible solution was found in the inclusion of high-energy effects on top of NLO calculations\tcite{Lansberg:2021vie}.
 The nature of hidden-charm and bottom \emph{tetra-} and \emph{penta-quarks} was investigated\tcite{Ferretti:2018ojb,Ferretti:2020ewe} via the pioneering \emph{hadro-quarkonium} picture\tcite{Dubynskiy:2008mq,Guo:2009id}.
+Efforts in obtaining tetra-quark FFs from NRQCD-inspired calculations have been recently made\tcite{Feng:2020riv,Nejad:2021mmp}.